lukejharmon/lanyon/chapters_preref/chapter7_introdiscrete_pre.md

 Once we have a character state for the root, we then simulate evolution along each branch in the tree.
 We start with the (usually two) branches descending from the root.
 We then proceed up the tree, branch by branch, until we get to the tips.

 We can understand this algorithm perfectly well by thinking about what happens on each branch of the tree, and then extending that algorithm to all of the branches (as described above).
-For each branch, we first calculate $\mathbf{P}(t)$, the transition probability matrix, given the length of the branch and our model of evolution as summarized by $\mathbf{Q} and the branch length $t$.
+For each branch, we first calculate $\mathbf{P}(t)$, the transition probability matrix, given the length of the branch and our model of evolution as summarized by $\mathbf{Q}$ and the branch length $t$.
 We then focus on the row of $\mathbf{P}(t)$ that corresponds to the character state at the beginning of the branch.
 For example, let’s consider a basic two-state Mk model with $q = 0.5$.
 We will call the states 0 and 1.
 We can calculate $\mathbf{P}(t)$ for a branch with length $t = 3$ as:

 (eq.
 7.16)
 <div>